ENTOURAGEGROUP/Entourage/README.md

-# Entourage Group: A Comprehensive Overview
+# Entourage Group, Inc: A Comprehensive Overview

 ### **Introduction**
 Entourage Group is an innovative marketing and investor relations firm that specializes in leveraging artificial intelligence (AI) technology to craft engaging digital experiences.
 The company is dedicated to integrating AI-driven solutions seamlessly within businesses while maintaining compliance and transparency to drive measurable success.
 This report provides a detailed examination of Entourage Group’s core services, strategic approaches, and the impact of their AI-driven initiatives.